ome/omero-guide-qupath/docs/qupath.rst

 #.
 Click ``Import``.

 #.
 The image thumbnail will appear in the left-hand pane list of the QuPath Project.
-Click on that thumbnail to open the image in full viewer of QuPath.
+Click on that thumbnail to open the image in QuPath's full viewer.

 #.
 Set image type to ``Brightfield H&E`` in the following dialog.
 Click ``OK``.